PHPirates/django-template/readme.md

 ## Setting up nginx
 * Install with `sudo apt-get install nginx`
-* We use the ufw firewall, make sure it's installed, check `sudo ufw status`.
-You can open ports with `sudo ufw allow 80`.
-I have opened ports 80 (HTTP), 443 (HTTPS), OpenSSH and 5432 (Postgres) although not sure if that last one was necessary.
 * Edit the content of nginx-config into `sudo nano /etc/nginx/sites-available/mysite`.
 * Enable your site by making the symbolic link `sudo ln -s /etc/nginx/sites-available/mysite /etc/nginx/sites-enabled/mysite`
+* Remove the symbolic link to the default config, `rm /etc/nginx/sites-enabled/default`
 * Create empty log file `mkdir /opt/mysite_env/mysite/logs/` and `touch /opt/mysite_env/mysite/logs/nginx-access.log`.
+* Make the socket directory with `mkdir /opt/mysite_env/mysite/run/`.
-* Create empty socket `/opt/mysite_env/mysite/run/gunicorn.sock` in the same way.
+* If at any time you get some error that the socket does not exist, create an empty socket file `/opt/mysite_env/mysite/run/gunicorn.sock` in the same way.
+If at any time you get the error that this is not a socket, remove it.
 A socket is just a text file, with the great usefulness of enabling nginx to talk to gunicorn in a language that they both understand.
+* Make sure the lines in the nginx config which point to the ssl certificates are commented.
 * Test the syntax of your nginx config file with `sudo nginx -t` and fix any.
-* Restart nginx with `sudo service nginx restart`.
-* In case that failed, check the logs at `tail /var/log/long.err.log` or `tail /var/log/long.out.log` to view the error.

 ## Setting up HTTPS
 Because it's not much work and free, just do it.

 * You can get an ssl certificate for free, for example from Let's Encrypt.
 In that case, just follow their [install guide](https://certbot.eff.org/#ubuntuxenial-nginx).
+* Possibly you need to `sudo fuser -k 80/tcp` to clean things up after setting up https.
+* Then start nginx with `sudo service nginx start`.
+* In the future, restart nginx with `sudo service nginx restart`.
+* In case that fails, check the logs at `tail /var/log/long.err.log` or `tail /var/log/long.out.log` to view the error.
 * Try to reach your website.
 If it doesn't work, try setting `DEBUG = True` in settings and then `sudo supervisorctl restart mysite`, reload page.

 ## <a name="remember">To remember</a>